zenfyrdev/bootloader-unlock-wall-of-shame/brands/samsung/README.md

 > ![MTK HARD BRICK AFTER ONE UI 8](resources/MTK_UI_8_HARD_BRICK_2.png)
 >
 > </details>

-There is no way to rollback to One UI 7 unless [rollback protection bit](https://samfw.com/blog/what-is-bit-binary-value) remains the same in both OneUI 7 & OneUI 8..!

 Despite the removal of bootloader unlocks in One UI 8, the Galaxy XR, Samsung's AR headset, [does have][xr bootloader unlock] an unlockable bootloader.